severo/observable-to-standalone/rewrite_from_scratch/README.md

 }
 ```

-But ensure to follow the functional programming paradigm: pass all the
+Ensure to follow the functional programming paradigm: pass all the dependencies
-dependencies as arguments without relying on global variables.
+as arguments without relying on global variables.

 See [src/main.2.js](./joyplot/src/main.2.js).